I hate soldering

 TLDR

-• A short poem venting frustration at soldering: smoke, flux fumes, VOCs, lead particulates, and the sticky residue that comes with the craft.
+• A short poem venting frustration at soldering: smoke, flux fumes, VOCs, lead particulates, and sticky residue make the process feel untenable.

 Key Takeaways